vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/4-scale-up-tidb-cluster-with-tidb-operator/README.md

         max-open-files: 256
 ```

-## Follow the Step 2 instructions and apply the manifest file
+## Follow the Step 2 Instructions and Apply the Manifest Files

 **_CD to the `../2-deploy-tidb-with-tidb-operator/` directory._**